 Mathematics is a compulsory subject on all programmes at NHESC: students at the Centre are assessed on arrival and placed on the appropriate qualification course based on ability and time left before the completion of KS4.
+Students are offered the chance to work towards the qualification that reflects their ability irrespective of the specific programme/provision they attend.
+In class, students are assessed for gaps in knowledge and encouraged to engage in ‘peer teaching’ around basic mathematical concepts while covering new topics to build towards the appropriate qualification courses.

 Students have the opportunity to gain Mathematics qualifications in GCSE and Entry Level (Functional Skills are embedded into both qualifications) or Functional Skills Maths.
 Students are initially given assessments to gauge their capabilities in Maths.
 These assessments, together with the referral information and any work received from the referring school, are used to decide whether the student should be taught at GCSE or Entry Level.